Customer Relationship Management: A Strategic Imperative

 For example, why might a woman shopping for a cocktail dress choose to go to Nordstrom rather than Macy’s or Dillard’s, or pick from an army of online stores?
 Possibly because she prefers the selection of dresses at Nordstrom and the store’s atmosphere.
 It’s much more likely, though, that thanks to Nordstrom’s practices, this shopper has a relationship with an attentive sales associate who has helped her find great outfits and accessories in the past.
 She also knows about the store’s customer-friendly return policy, which might come in handy if she needs to return something.

 A company like Nordstrom delivers such satisfactory experiences that its customers return again and again.
-A consistently positive customer experience matures into a relationship in which the customer become increasingly receptive to the company and its products.
+A consistently positive customer experience matures into a relationship in which the customer becomes increasingly receptive to the company and its products.
 Over time, the customer relationship gives Nordstrom a competitive advantage over other traditional department stores and online retailers.

 When Customers Become Your Best Marketing Tool